blark/aiodnsbrute/README.md

 ## Speed

 *It's fast.* Benchmarks on small VPS hosts put around 100k DNS resoultions at 1.5-2mins.
 An amazon M3 box was used to make 1 mil requests in just over 3 minutes.
 Your mileage may vary.
-It's probably best to avoid using Google's respolvers if you're purely interested in speed.
+It's probably best to avoid using Google's resolvers if you're purely interested in speed.

 ## Todo